If you have 24 hours in Singapore on your stopover like we did, here is what myself and my group of 11 bound for Italy got up to…

 I first visited Supertree Grove soon after it had opened.
 Twelve huge metal “trees” up to 50m tall with plants embedded in them and a skywalk linking them together.
 It’s free to come and check these out, although you pay extra to climb up and walk the bridge, but just being here and seeing how they’re growing is great.
 And if you’re here at dusk the sound and lighting show is wonderful – and all free.

-If you’re not traveling with Singapore Airlines and don’t have the Singapore Explorer Pass, you can pick up tickets for Gardens by the Bay here.
+If you’re not traveling with Singapore Airlines and don’t have the Singapore Explorer Pass, you can buy tickets online for Gardens by the Bay here.

 Then we hopped on the bus and got back to the hotel in time to have a quick drink before our 6pm transfer to the airport for our flight to Rome.